 KPS alumnae are a vital part of the school community, bridging the traditions of the past with the bright future of generations of young women yet to come.

 We hope the information here helps you stay connected with your classmates and the school.
-Please keep us updated with your most current contact information so that you will be sure to receive our alumnae magazine, Keeping Pace, ongoing alumnae news, volunteer opportunities, event invitations and more.
+Please keep us updated with your most current contact information so that you will be sure to receive our magazine, Kent Place, ongoing alumnae news, volunteer opportunities, event invitations, and more.

 Thank you for remaining connected and involved with your Alma Mater year after year.